Massanutten Mountain Trails 100 Mile Run

 - Follow SR 675 for 3.5 miles.
 Cross the Shenandoah River on Bixler Bridge and turn right on SR 684.

 - Follow SR 684 along the river for 7.3 miles to Foster's Landing on the right (sign at entrance says Public Boat Landing).
 SR 684 will become a dirt road about 3/4 of a mile before you reach Foster's Landing.
 AS #9 will be at Foster's Landing.
 Do not park on the road.
 Park in the lot for fishermen on the right.
+Do not set up tables, chairs, etc. on the road.
+It must be open to local traffic.

 5. From AS #9 to AS #10, Camp Roosevelt (63.9 miles)